kubevirt/kubevirt/docs/architecture.md

-Users requiring virtualization services are speaking to the Virtualization API (see below) which in turn is speaking to the Kubernetes cluster to schedule requested VMs.
+Users requiring virtualization services are speaking to the Virtualization API (see below) which in turn is speaking to the Kubernetes cluster to schedule requested VMIs.
 Scheduling, networking, and storage are all delegated to Kubernetes, while KubeVirt provides the virtualization functionality.